 CBD Facts: The Real Truth About CBD Oil and It’s Complicated

 It seems like everywhere you turn, someone’s talking about cannabidiol (CBD).
 It’s a hot topic among local and national news outlets.
-Professional athletes talk about and endorse CBD products left and right.
-And when you consider that one in seven people in the United States use CBD for one reason or another, you’ve probably had conversations about it with friends and family.
-When it comes to CBD facts, it’s complicated.
+Professional athletes talk about and endorse CBD products left and right, and one in seven people in the United States use CBD for one reason or another.
+You’ve probably had conversations about it with friends and family.
+But when it comes to CBD facts, it’s complicated.

 But confusion about CBD oil facts, origins, legal status, uses, properties, and applications is rampant.
-Here are some questions you’ve probably heard or asked yourself:
+So here are some questions you’ve probably heard or asked yourself:

 Getting the truth about CBD oil starts with understanding its origins.